sessions

 Math: Ordinal Numbers

 Draw a picture of a cave on the chalkboard.
 Make copies of various hibernating animals with a number on each.
-Pass these out to the kids and ask what animal will come into the cave first, then second, etc. until each has a turn.
+Pass these out to the kids and ask what animal will come into the cave first, then second, and so forth, until each has a turn.
 As each child comes up with the animal picture, each should repeat the ordinal number and review the new word.
-For example, "This is the first animal to hibernate".
+For example, “This is the first animal to hibernate.”
 This activity will help build both vocabulary and math skills.

 Suggested Reading: